brucewang123456789/GeniusTrail/README.md

 ## Scientific Demonstrations

 The scientific demonstrations are not presented as isolated chat transcripts.
-They are examples of how the E2 model and the internal Harness can divide a difficult research problem into candidate derivations, falsifiable subclaims, executable checks, and retained evidence.
+They are examples of how the E2 model and the internal Harness can divide a difficult research problem into candidate derivations, falsifiable subclaims, executable checks, retained evidence, and explicit claim boundaries.

 ### Riemann ζ: 67.350003708785593% strict finite-dimensional certificate